danielatrivella/NP3_MS_Workflow/README.md

     - *\-d, \-\-jobs_data_path* \<path\>   :  path to the folder containing the input jobs result to be joined, this should contain their previous NP3 result, named accordingly to what is specified in the metadata_join.
 Their clean mgf and quantification tables will be used.
     - *\-y, \-\-pre_processed_dir_path* \<path\> :  path to the folder containing the input jobs pre processing result, this should contain all the original jobs previous NP3 pre processing result in separated folders named accordingly to what is specified in the metadata_join.
     - *\-o, \-\-output_path* \<path\>    :    path to where the output directory will be created

+- **gnps_library_search** [options] : Step 6.1: This command runs the GNPS2 Library Search workflow (offline) to identify the informed spectra against the ALL_GNPS_NO_PROPOGATED library (default for LC data).
+    - List of mandatory options:
+    - *-g, --input_mgf_file* \<path\>      :  path to the input MGF file with the MS/MS spectra data to be searched and identified
+    - *-o, --output_path* \<path\>         :  if the input is a NP3 result, the path to the final NP3 output data folder, inside the outs directory of the clustering result folder.
+It should contain the "identifications" folder, if not it will be created and the results will be stored in it.
+If the input is not a NP3 result, this should be a chosen result folder.
+The job name (output_name) will be extracted from here (basename).

 - **gnps_result** [options] : This command join the GNPS library identification result from the Molecular Networking (download 'clustered spectra') or the Library Search (download 'All identifications') workflows to the count tables of the NP³ clustering or clean steps.
     - List of mandatory options:
     - *\-i, \-\-cluster_info_path* \<path\>       :  If joining the result of a Molecular Networking job, this should be the path to the file inside the folder named \'clusterinfo\' of the downloaded output from GNPS.
 Not used for results coming from the Library Search workflow. (default: "")